SoftwareAG/c8y-ticketing-integration-microservice/README.md

 		1. Get tickets - To get tickets from the Ticketing platform.
 		2. Get ticket comments - To get comments related to a ticket from the Ticketing platform.
 		3. Create ticket - To create a new ticket in the Ticketing platform.
-	2. Three APIs need to be as per the API definition in the swagger file https://raw.githubusercontent.com/SoftwareAG/c8y-ticketing-integration-setup-widget/master/src/c8y-ticketing-integration-setup-widget/assets/apis-swagger.yaml.
+	2. Three APIs need to be as per the API definition in the swagger file `apis-swagger.yaml` attached in the Releases section.
-	3. Three APIs can be developed and made accessible using any platform including wM.io which provides out-of-the-box connectors for almost all ticketing platforms.
+	3. Three APIs can be developed and made accessible using any platform. webMethods.io is recommended as it provide connectors for almost all the ticketing platforms out-of-the-box and allows to create APIs by importing the swagger file.
 Once above requirements are met, download the `Ticketing Integration Setup Widget` https://github.com/SoftwareAG/c8y-ticketing-integration-setup-widget and refer to widget documentation.

 ### Development - to do the enhancements and testing locally